davidsamu/seal/doc/Preprocessing methods/Unit and trial rejection.md

 ## Unit rejection

 The goal is to remove units that do not show elementary properties to be meaningfully analysed.
-This is mostly the result of low quality data (e.g. strong, inseparable multi-unit activity), and therefore may be considered as a necesary quality assurance step, rather then cherrypicking the nice neurons.
+This is mostly the result of low quality data (e.g. strong drifts in firing rate or inseparable, noisy multi-unit activity), and therefore may be considered as a necesary quality assurance step, rather then cherrypicking the nice neurons.

-The metrics referred below are calculated for the duration of the entire session.
-Temporal changes in them are check during trial rejection below.
+The metrics referred below are calculated for the duration of the entire task.
+Temporal changes in them are checked during trial rejection above.

-Criteria:
+Every unit has to meet all the following criteria:

-1. Extremely low waveform consistency: SNR < 1.
+1. Waveform consistency: SNR > 1.
-2. Extremely low unit activity: Firing rate < 2 spikes / second.
+2. Unit activity: Firing rate > 1 spikes / second.
-3. Extremely high ISI violation: ISI v.r. > 1%.
+3. ISI violation ratio: ISI v.r. < 1%.
-4. Insufficient number of trials: # trials (after trial rejection) < 50% of total # of trials.
+4. Number of remaining trials: # trials (after trial rejection) > 50% of total # of trials.
-5. Insufficient coverage of receptive field: **To be added.**
+5. Coverage of receptive field: **To be added.**
-6. Insufficient stimulus response: DSI < 0.1 for both stimuli.
+6. Stimulus response: DSI > 0.1 for both stimuli.

+The specific threshold values for each criterion can be changed in the "Constants" section on the top of seal/quality/test_sorting.py.